"The Transmission of Experience"

 The promise of the medium for social and educational use was also evolving, and in the summer of 2006, Lichtenstein Creative Media, the Peabody Award-winning producers of the national, weekly public radio series, The Infinite Mind, paid for the construction of a 16-acre virtual broadcast center in Second Life, that included recording studios; video screening rooms; audio listening rooms; and an amphitheatre for the taping of broadcasts in front of a live studio audience, who can watch and even ask questions.

 On August 3, 2006, LCM produced the first live broadcasts emanating from 3D virtual cyberspace for The Infinite Mind, public radio’s most honored and listened to health and science program.
-Over four nights, host John Hockenberry interviewed The Infinite Mind’s guests including singer/songwriter Suzanne Vega, the first major musical artist to appear and perform live in avatar form in Second Life; author Kurt Vonnegut, whose writing has chronicled what happens when mankind runs headlong into technology; Howard Rheingold, the futurist who predicted "virtual communities" well before any of us had heard of Microsoft, and John Maeda, of the MIT Media Lab, the famed think tank where they invited the CD-ROM.
+Over four nights, host John Hockenberry interviewed The Infinite Mind’s guests including singer/songwriter Suzanne Vega, the first major musical artist to appear and perform live in avatar form in Second Life; author Kurt Vonnegut, whose writing has chronicled what happens when mankind runs headlong into technology; Howard Rheingold, the futurist who predicted "virtual communities" well before any of us had heard of Microsoft, and John Maeda, of the MIT Media Lab, the famed think tank where they invented the CD-ROM.
 The interviews became part of three-one hour The Infinite Mind public radio programs, examining "virtual communities."

 One of those who saw Suzanne Vega’s "virtual performance" was Mitch Kapor, the chairman of board of directors of Linden Lab, which runs the Second Life platform, and founder of Lotus Development Corporation, and the developer of Lotus 1-2-3.

 Kapor says watching Suzanne Vega perform in avatar form was a "spiritual experience," causing him to have a revelation about the potential of the 3D virtual media: